 Rat prevention: How to Deter Rats

 Prevention is the best medicine.
-If you don’t have rats right now, or if you just managed to remove the nightmare form your house, you need to make sure that no rodent enters your property again.
+If you don’t have rats right now, or if you just managed to remove the nightmare from your house, you need to make sure that no rodent enters your property again.
 To do this, there are a few important steps to follow.

 - Fill holes and gaps in your property structure.
 The most common reason people get a rat infestation is holes and cracks in the walls or ceiling.
 Blocking the nasty critters' way in is the first and most important step in rat prevention.